VinitBaria/Odoo-Hackathon-NovaNodes/README.md

-# Odoo-Hackathon-NovaNodes
-ReWear – Community Clothing Exchange
+# ReWear – Community Clothing Exchange

+**Team Name:** NovaNodes
+**Email:** vinitbaria2006@gmail.com

+## Project Overview

-Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
-The goal is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them.
+ReWear is a web-based platform that allows users to exchange unused clothing through direct swaps or a point-based system.

+The aim is to promote sustainable fashion and reduce textile waste by encouraging people to reuse wearable clothes instead of throwing them away.
-TEAM NAME : NovaNodes
-Email     : vinitbaria2006@gmail.com